 How much does farm insurance cost?

-What should I do after a major weather event?
+What should I do after a major weather event on the farm?

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your farm type, size, location, stock numbers, building values, and chosen cover levels.
+Disclaimer: The information on this page is for general informational purposes only and does not constitute financial, insurance or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on your farm type, scale, location, asset values, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
+This does not influence the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Farmers?

-Compare business insurance from Australia's top providers.
-Find the right cover for your farming business - it's 100% free.
+Compare business insurance from Australia's leading providers.
+Find cover that fits your farming operation - 100% free to compare.

 Compare Estimates